Diocese of Jaffna (Catholic)

 The Diocese of Jaffna (Dioecesis Jaffnensis) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in northern Sri Lanka.
 Latin Catholicism in the diocese's territory dates to the time of Francis Xavier.
-The current bishop is Justin Gnanapragasam.
+AS of 2026 the current bishop is Anton Ranjith Pillainayagam who assumed office on 26 August.

 History

 The Apostolic Vicariate of Jaffna was created on 17 February 1845 from the Diocese of Ceylon.
 On 1 September 1886, it was promoted to a diocese.
 On 25 August 1893, parts of diocese were transferred to newly created Diocese of Trincomalee.
 On 19 December 1975, parts of the diocese were transferred to the newly created Apostolic Prefecture of Anuradhapura.
 On 24 January 1981, parts of the diocese were transferred to the newly created Diocese of Mannar.

 Origins

 In 1548, Francis Xavier visited Mannar and came to Jaffna to persuade the king to cease his persecutions against the Christians.